 "It takes courage to face one's equal."

 - Liechtenauer, c.15th Century

-The Sword and Buckler is a combination of an arming sword or Messer, with a buckler in the left hand.
-It was a popular weapon system during the 14th Century, used by soldiers and civilians alike.
-We learn to co-ordinate the sword and buckler from basic plays in I.33 and Paulus Kal.
+The Sword and Buckler is a combination of an arming sword or Messer with a buckler in the left hand.
+It was a popular weapon system during the 14th century, used by soldiers and civilians alike.
+We learn to coordinate the sword and buckler from basic plays in I.33 and Paulus Kal.

 Polearms have a a long history.
 In fact, the spear was probably mankind's earliest weapon.
 Its effective design and long history attests to it's effectiveness on the battlefield.
-The spear eventually developed into other weapons like the pikes, poleaxe, halberd, bardiche, and many more during the medieval and renaissance period.
+The spear eventually developed into other weapons like the pike, poleaxe, halberd, bardiche, and many more during the medieval and renaissance period.
 We explore basics movements, techniques and plays from Talhoffer and contemporary treatises.